KaruroChori/freezerplate/README.md

 ### Non Features

-- Binary files like sqlite databases or images can be tracked and added, but they cannot be reasonably changed by freezerplate.
+- Binary files like SQLite databases or images can be tracked and added, but they cannot be reasonably changed by `freezerplate`.
   I would suggest generating them based on some post-script.

 ## General workflow?